weleoka/Lab2/host/Create_Test_Environment.md

 This will bring you to the Administrator's web page.

-You should then click on the "Parameter" link and configure the parameters:

 Optional Activity for advanced students: Add a few more docker containers to the docker compose file.
 To find candidates, surf to https://hub.docker.com and use the search field.

-There will be more steps to the lab 2, however you'll need to get bugzilla installed and configured first.
+There will be more steps to the lab, however you'll need to get bugzilla installed and configured first.

 Good Luck, Teacher Todd